digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/security.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Deletion of keys, in particular, private keys is not done automatically in Canton.
 When a key is rotated, the previous
-key remains stored but is disabled and no longer used.
+key remains stored, but is disabled and no longer used.
 To permanently delete a key, use the following Canton console
 command:

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/scala/com/digitalasset/canton/integration/tests/security/topology/KeyManagementIntegrationTest.scala